Matts52/dbt-ml-inline-preprocessing/README.md

 ### robust_scale
 ([source](macro/robust_scale.sql))

-This macro transforms the given column into IQR scaled values.
+This macro transforms the given column into IQR scaled values to more effectively deal with concerning outlier datapoints

 **Args:**